mnojz/easy-ytd-protocol/readme.md

    - Go to YouTube, open a video, refresh the page.
 You’ll see a Download button (without icon) next to the Share button.

    - now you can download any video in any format

+     NOTE: if you are using firefox you can download extension [here](https://addons.mozilla.org/en-US/firefox/addon/download-button-injector/)
 ---
 ### conclusion